maxnatamo/maxnatamo/src/content/blog/2023/03/gitlab-terraform-state.md

 }
 ```

-It should be noted, that GitLab requires the `http`-backend to be enabled, as well:
+It should be noted, that GitLab requires the `http` back-end to be enabled, as well:

 `versions.tf`
 ```js